-“If you touch the palms you will have to take my hand Dalil!”
+“If you touch the palms, you will have to take my hand, Dalil!”
 She cried out, her hands upon the ragged bark.

 “Fine.”
 He said, catching sight of the turquoise talisman around her neck.

-With one swift blow he severed her hand.
-A’isha slumped against the bark, crying out in pain.
+With one swift blow, he severed her hand.
+A”isha slumped against the bark, crying out in pain.

-Sickness washed though her as clutched the bloodied stump to her chest.
-Dalil hacked away at the palms until their splintered bark lay all around her.
-He stood over her, sweat dripping from his forehead as he placed the blade on her throat.
+Sickness washed though her, as she clutched the bloodied stump to her chest.
+Dalil hacked away at the palms, until their splintered bark lay all around her.
+He stood over her, sweat dripping from his forehead, as he placed the blade on her throat.

-Staring up at him defiantly, he snapped the chain, and pocketed the talisman.
-Watching him walk away in to the dusk, she withdrew into the forested slopes of the mountains.
-Wrapping leaves around her wrist she walked on.
-For months it seemed she wandered, neither cutting her hair, or wiping the tears from her cheeks.
-At night she would hide herself away on the upper branches of a tree, from where she would watch the white clouds swirl around the mountain peaks.
+She stared up at him defiantly, as he snapped the chain, and pocketed the talisman.
+Watching him walk away, in to the dusk, she withdrew into the forested slopes of the mountains, wrapping leaves around her wrist, she walked on.
+For months, it seemed, she wandered; neither cutting her hair, nor wiping the tears from her cheeks.
+At nightn she would hide herself awayn in the upper branches of a tree, from where she would watch the white clouds swirl around the mountain peaks.

-One day, when the whole earth was bathed in the golden light of the sun, she heard tinkling bells and horses’ hooves.
-The whole forest echoed with the sound, the branches of the trees knocking against each other as a cry erupted from the base of the tree.
+One day, when the whole earth was bathed in the golden light of the sun, she heard tinkling bells and horses” hoofs.
+The whole forest echoed with the sound, the branches of the trees knocking against each other, as a cry erupted from the base of the tree.

-“There’s a woman up there!”
-A voice called out, as, to her horror, a man began climbing up through the foliage.
+“There”s a woman up there!”
+A voice called out as, to her horror, a man began climbing up through the foliage.

-“Why are you crying?”
-As he saw her.
-A’isha looked down, a pair of emerald green eyes meeting hers.
+“Why are you crying?” he asked, as he saw her, and A”isha looked down, a pair of emerald-green eyes meeting hers.

 “I have many things to weep about.
 More than you could know.”
 She said, concealing her missing hand behind her back.

-“Then, perhaps if you would come with me, I could help you?”
+“Then, perhaps, if you would come with me, I could help you?”

 “Why are you here?”
 She asked him, and he replied;

-“Every month I come into the forest to shoot birds with my friends, but today I wished to be alone, and asked them to leave.
+“Every month I come into the forest, to shoot birds with my friends but, today, I wished to be alone, and asked them to leave.
 And you, why are you here?”
-A’isha turned away from him.
+A”isha turned away from him.
 “Please come down.”

 “I do not wish for you to see me as I am.”
-She said resolutely, and with that the man descended down to the ground and bid his slave fetch his curtained litter.
-Not long after the slave returned and set it down near the bushes.
+She said, resolutely and, with that, the man descended down to the ground and bade his slave fetch his curtained litter.
+Not long after, the slave returned, and set it down, near the bushes.

-“If you could bring my attendants to me, I shall retire to my quarters when we return.”
-The slave nodded and disappeared into the forest.
+“If you could bring my attendants to me, I shall retire to my quarters, when we return.”
+The slave nodded, and disappeared into the forest.

-Carefully the man helped A’isha down, and did not withdraw when he saw her wrist.
-Instead he unwrapped the linen from his head, peeled off the leaves, and bandaged it for her.
-She smiled at him through the tears as he pulled back the silk brocade to reveal a velvet couch.
-Climbing in, she was concealed from the outside world as his attendants came rushing back through the forest.
+Carefully, the man helped A”isha down, and did not withdraw when he saw her wrist.
+Instead, he unwrapped the linen from his head, peeled off the leaves, and bandaged it for her.
+She smiled at him, through the tears, as he pulled back the silk brocade, to reveal a velvet couch.
+Climbing in, she was concealed from the outside world, as his attendants came rushing back through the forest.